 Besides, who knows what it really was anyway.
 They paid for some white powder which they flushed in the toilet at the end of the documentary.
 If it were me, I would have probably gave it a go with proper set and setting, for the sake of research as well for the sake of adding a dose of credibility to the documentary.
 Certainly not to get high.

-e already know that the Scopolamine by itself is not a natural substance.
-As such, the supposed tiny doses given to the victims in Colombia have most probably been altered with other chemicals to produce this effect of
+We already know that the Scopolamine by itself is not a natural substance.
+As such, the supposed tiny doses given to the victims in Colombia have most probably been altered with other chemicals to produce this effect of “suppressing the voluntary” and of the “automation”.

 In actual fact, criminals and dealers in Colombia do not waste time or effort on extracting the drug from the Borachero trees since pure Scopolamine is brought across the border from neighbouring Ecuador.